Claims Handler

 Property Claims Handler

-We are looking for a proactive and empathetic individual to manage property damage claims from first notification through to settlement.
-As a Property Claims Handler, you will be the key point of contact for policyholders, contractors, and insurers, ensuring claims are handled efficiently, empathetically, and in line with service standards.
+The Role: As a Property Claims Handler, you'll manage property damage claims from first notification through to settlement.
+You'll be the key point of contact for policyholders, contractors, and insurers-ensuring claims are handled efficiently, empathetically, and in line with service standards.

 Key Responsibilities: